mne-tools/mne-bids/CONTRIBUTING.md

 git clone https://github.com/<your-GitHub-username>/mne-bids
 cd ./mne-bids
 pip install -e .[full]
+git config --local blame.ignoreRevsFile .git-blame-ignore-revs
 ```

+The last command is needed for `git diff` to work properly.
 You should now have both the `mne` and `mne-bids` development versions available in your Python environment.

 ### Install additional Python packages required for development